camunda-community-hub/zeebe-client-node-js/README.md

 ### Writing Strongly-typed Job Workers

-You can provide interfaces to get design-time type safety and intellisense on the workflow variables passed in the a worker job handler, the custom headers that it will receive, and the variables that it will pass back to Zeebe in the `complete.success` call:
+You can provide interfaces to get design-time type safety and intellisense on the process variables passed in the a worker job handler, the custom headers that it will receive, and the variables that it will pass back to Zeebe in the `complete.success` call:

 ```TypeScript
 interface InputVariables {